TriEmbed/quercus/eagle/lib/README.md

 ## CH340G-C.lbr - The Nanjing Qinheng Microelectronics USB interface chip (SOIC/SOP 16 package)
 ## SLG47004V-DIP.lbr - The Dialog SLG47004V mounted on a breakout board  (2x10 header pins on .3" centers)

-## TODO: Merge these into a single triembed-fireworks.lbr
+## TODO: Merge these into a single que_eagle Eagle library